dolmades/dolmades-cli/docs/MAIN.md

 * curl
 * tar with support of `-delay-directory-restore` (see https://github.com/indigo-dc/udocker/pull/137)

-Notes
-* `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77
-* `dolmades` will be written to support Python 2.7 and bearing in mind Python 3 compatibility for later when udocker starts supporting it, too.
-* 64bit linux kernel is needed due to the docker base images being built with x86-64 architecture.
-Technically it is possible to rebuild them using a 32bit linux kernel
-* wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32bit windows

 ### Technical Base

 Dolmades make heavy use of the following underlying technologies: